mhernandez77/bad_bank_portfolio/README.md

 ## Getting Started

-This project will work with MongoDB for back-end integration
+This project works with MERN stack, which is Mongodb, Express, React, and Node.js.

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 You can download the project files to your local environment and save in a new directory.
 Use a IDE text editor like VS Code, and open a new terminal to type 'npm install' to install the project dependancies.
 Once the dependencies are installed, you should see a directory labelled node_modules in the project directory.
 Next in the server, run "npm install".
 With this command, the port specified will be given and the project will start running on the port.